Mail Code: 94305-6125

 The Bing Stanford in Washington program provides highly-qualified undergraduates with an opportunity to work and study in the nation's capital.
 In addition to providing students with an understanding of public policy making, the program offers an opportunity to take advantage of the city's unique cultural resources.

 Central in the student's educational experience is a full-time internship.
-Students serve as interns at such institutions and agencies as the Senate, the House of Representatives, the Office of Management and Budget, the White House, the National Institutes of Health, the Smithsonian Institution, CNN, World Bank, the departments of State, Justice, Treasury, Education, and Health and Human Services.
+Students serve as interns at such institutions and agencies as the Senate, the House of Representatives, the Office of Management and Budget, the White House, the National Institutes of Health, the Smithsonian Institution, World Bank, the departments of State, Justice, Treasury, Education, and Health and Human Services.

 Students interested in the program should contact the campus office of the Bing Stanford in Washington program; see contact information above.